-INDEPENDENT VISITOR SERVICE
+INDEPENDENT VISITOR SERVICE DJURANDI DREAMING Cultural awareness through art

 Cover artwork was created by Office of the Inspector of Custodial Services staff and Independent Visitors during the Office's biennial Independent Visitor Service Conference in 2021.
 Our thanks Mr Justin Martin from Djurandi Dreaming who led an interactive cultural awareness session teaching our team.